 Opened in 1897, the Tate Gallery was the original National Gallery of British Art.
-Since 2000 it has been renamed Tate Britain, restoring to the gallery its original function of collecting and displaying the work of British artists and of art made within these shores.
+In 2000 it was renamed Tate Britain, restoring to the gallery its original function of collecting and displaying the work of British artists and of art made ‘within these shores’.
 Today Tate Britain represents British painting from the mid-16th century, and sculpture from the late Victorian period onward.
 It has an important collection of works on paper as well as an archive and library.
-The archive is effectively the national archive of 20th-century British art.
+The archive is effectively the national archive of 20th century British art.
 Tate Britain is also the home of the Turner bequest.

 Tate Britain also reaches a wide overseas audience with its international touring exhibitions, its online programmes and broadcast media.
 Since 2000 Tate Britain exhibitions have travelled across Europe and the United States, as well as to diverse locations including Beijing, Istanbul, Melbourne, Sharjah and Tokyo.